Description of the HTTP API

 ScanResult:

-*"sha1" : string //The SHA1 hash of the threat
+*"sha1" : string //SHA1 hash of a threat

-*"sha256" : string //The SHA256 hash of the threat
+*"sha256" : string //SHA256 hash of a threat

 }

-Asterisk-marked parameters are optional.
+The parameters marked with * are optional.

 {